 Munk et al (1996) Synthesis and pharmacologic evaluation of 2-endo-amino-3-exo-isopropylbicyclo[2.2.1]heptane: a potent imidazoline1 receptor specific agent.
 J.Med.Chem.
 39 1193 PMID: 8632424

 Raasch et al (2002) Agmatine, an endogenous ligand at imidazoline binding sites, does not antagonize the clonidine-mediated blood pressure reaction.
 Br.J.Pharmacol.
 135 663 PMID: 11834614

 Dvela-Levitt (2019) Small molecule targets TMED9 and promotes lysosomal degradation to reverse proteinopathy.
 Cell 178 521 PMID: 31348885

 If you know of a relevant reference for AGN 192403 hydrochloride, please let us know.

 Keywords: AGN 192403 hydrochloride, AGN 192403 hydrochloride supplier, I1, selective, ligands, Imidazoline, Receptors, AGN192403, hydrochloride, mutant, MUC1, mucin-1, TMED9, proteinopathy, BRD4780, Other, ER, stress/UPR, 1072, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for AGN 192403 hydrochloride include:

-Sánchez-Blázquez et al (2000) Activation of I(2)-imidazoline receptors enhances supraspinal morphine analgesia in mice: a model to detect agonist and antagonist activities at these receptors.
+Sánchez-Blázquez et al (2000) Activation of I(2)-imidazoline receptors enhances supraspinal mor. analgesia in mice: a model to detect agonist and antagonist activities at these receptors.
 Br J Pharmacol 130 146 PMID: 10781010

 Do you know of a great paper that uses AGN 192403 hydrochloride from Tocris?
-If so please let us know.
+Please let us know.